tokio-rs/axum/CONTRIBUTING.md

 For any issue, there are fundamentally three ways an individual can contribute:

-1. By opening the issue for discussion: For instance, if you believe that you have uncovered a bug in a `axum` crate, creating a new issue in the tokio-rs/axum [issue tracker][issues] is the way to report it.
+1. By opening the issue for discussion: For instance, if you believe that you have uncovered a bug in an `axum` crate, creating a new issue in the tokio-rs/axum [issue tracker][issues] is the way to report it.

 2. By helping to triage the issue: This can be done by providing